how long can i live with pavatalgia

 How Long Can I Live With Pavatalgia

-Here’s the unvarnished truth: how long can i live with pavatalgia?
-The honest answer is—you can live a full lifespan.
-Pavatalgia itself is a nonterminal condition.
-There’s no current evidence linking it to reduced life expectancy.
+Here’s the unvarnished truth: How long can you live with pavatalgia?
+You can live a full lifespan.
+Pavatalgia itself won’t kill you, it’s nonterminal.
+There’s no evidence linking it to reduced life expectancy, and that matters more than you might think.

 But here’s the key point: the real risk is to your quality of life, not length.